advisantgroup/InstantMerchant/source/index.html.md

 ]
 ```

-This endpoint allows you to create your card.
+This endpoint allows you to store multiple cards on a customer in order to charge the customer later.

 ### HTTP Request